-See all available editions by Paula Rego in our Editions Shop from the top menu.
+See all available editions by Paula Rego in our Editions Shop from the top menu, or simply contact us to make an enquiry.

 Born in Lisbon, Portugal, Paula Rego (b.
 1935) is one of Europe’s most influential contemporary figurative artists.
 A painter of “stories”, her characters enact a variety of roles and depict disquieting tensions below the surface.
 Her large pastel paintings and sharply drawn etchings are psychologically charged depictions of human dramas and narratives.